 Space Engineers concentrates on construction and exploration aspects, but can be played as a survival shooter as well.
-We expect players will avoid engaging in direct man-to-man combat and instead use their creativity and engineering skills to build war machines and fortifications to survive in space and on planets.
+We expect players will avoid engaging in direct engineer-to-engineer combat and instead use their creativity and engineering skills to build war machines and fortifications to survive in space and on planets.
 Space Engineers shouldn’t be about troops; it should be about the machinery you build.

 STATE OF THE GAME

-Space Engineers is available on Steam Early Access.
+Space Engineers is available on Steam.